Small business accountants · UK-wide

 Can a small business accountant help with growth planning?

-Yes — the best accountants advise on growth, not just compliance.
-This includes: when to register for VAT (and whether to do it voluntarily before the threshold), when to hire the first employee (and what it costs), whether to move from sole trader to limited company, how to use pension contributions to reduce CT, and whether R&D applies.
-We do this at every Annual Compliance Review.
+Yes — a serious small business accountant should advise on growth, not just compliance.
+This includes when to register for VAT, whether to hire the first employee, whether to move from sole trader to limited company, how pension contributions affect corporation tax, and whether R&D applies.
+We review these points at every Annual Compliance Review.

 Ready to talk to a small business accountant?